rodluger/starry/docs/install.rst

 Some users may want to change the values of certain compile-time constants.
-For instance, by default :py:obj:`starry` computes the gradient of the flux with respect to at most 43 parameters.
-This is almost certainly overkill for most applications, but if you really need more derivatives, you'll have to change the :py:obj:`STARRY_NGRAD` compiler flag and re-build the code.
+For instance, by default :py:obj:`starry` computes the gradient of the flux with respect to at most 13 parameters.
+This should be plenty for most applications, but if you really need more derivatives, you'll have to change the :py:obj:`STARRY_NGRAD` compiler flag and re-build the code.
 To do this, you'll need to clone the development version from github: